filiph/HYG-Database/site/index.markdown

 ## What to do with this?

 Wouldn't it be nice to see a fictional empire, federation, space-faring nation or civilization that inhabits stars that are actually close to each other?
-If you're writing a book, creating a game or running a role-playing game
+If you're writing a book, screenwriting, creating a game or running a role-playing adventure set in space, you might as well place it in actual places.

+This was, by the way, my original motivation for creating the 2D Star Map in the first place.
+I am using this - bodega TODO

+If you're an astronomer

 There are exceptions to the rule, of course.
 The tabletop role-playing game [2300AD][] lets you play in a [realistic 3D map of nearby stars][], for example.
 But  the 3D aspect is confusing